 - ME 5503.
-Fluid and Thermal Energy Systems and processes using the fundamentals presented in Thermodynamics, Fluid Mechanics, and Heat Transfer.
+Fluid and Thermal Energy Systems Analysis and design of components, systems, and processes using the fundamentals presented in Thermodynamics, Fluid Mechanics, and Heat Transfer.
 Prerequisites, C or better in ME 3533 and ME 4553. - ME 5523.
 Introduction to Finite Element Analysis Theory and application of energy concepts and structural mechanics required for the development of finite element methods are presented.
 Applications to beams, trusses, torsion, etc. are presented.
 Prerequisites, C or better in ENGR 2413.
 Dual listed as ME 4523. - ME 5543.
 Machine Design Analysis and design of mechanical system components using theoretical and empirical concepts coupled with computational modeling and numerical analysis.
 Prerequisites, C or better in ENGR 2413.
 Dual listed as ME 4543.